 (…existing texts …)

 NOTE 2—A WUR AP can generate keep alive frames, which are WUR beacon frames, in the WUR primary channel, and a WUR AP cannot generate keep alive frames, which are WUR beacon frames, in a WUR channel that is not the WUR primary channel.
-Hence, the AP can assign these WUR non-AP STAs in the WUR primary channel to enable the keep alive operation mode, and the AP cannot assign these WUR non-AP STAs in a WUR channel that is not the WUR primary channel to enable the keep alive operation.
+Hence, the AP can assign these WUR non-AP STAs in the WUR primary channel to enable generation of the keep alive WUR frames(#4029), and the AP cannot assign these WUR non-AP STAs in a WUR channel that is not the WUR primary channel to enable the keep alive operation.

 TGba editor: Change “keep alive frame” or “keep-alive frame” to “keep alive WUR frame” or “keep-alive WUR frame” across the spec (#4029)